 Damascus home prices are not only among the most expensive in Oregon, but Damascus real estate also consistently ranks among the most expensive in America.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Damascus is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Damascus is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Damascus who work in management occupations (12.96%), sales jobs (11.58%), and office and administrative support (11.14%).
+There are especially a lot of people living in Damascus who work in management occupations (13.20%), office and administrative support (12.85%), and sales jobs (11.92%).

-A relatively large number of people in Damascus telecommute to their jobs.
-Overall, about 8.43% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Damascus is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Damascus’s overall crime rate is lower than average for the country.

-The per capita income in Damascus in 2018 was $36,391, which is wealthy relative to Oregon and the nation.
-This equates to an annual income of $145,564 for a family of four.
+The per capita income in Damascus in 2018 was $35,935, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
+This equates to an annual income of $143,740 for a family of four.
 However, Damascus contains both very wealthy and poor people as well.

 Damascus is a somewhat ethnically-diverse city.
 The people who call Damascus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Damascus residents report their race to be White, followed by Asian.
-Important ancestries of people in Damascus include German, English, Irish, Norwegian, and Welsh.
+Important ancestries of people in Damascus include German, English, Irish, Welsh, and Norwegian.

 The most common language spoken in Damascus is English.
 Other important languages spoken here include Spanish and Slavic languages.